ruby-vietnam/hardcore-rule/algorithms/2021/ss1/week3/trongbq.md

             # if day i is a cooldown day
             max_profit = find(i-1)
+            # if day i is a buying day
+            max_profit = max(max_profit, find(i-2))
+            # else day i is a selling day,
-            # try to find the max profit by selecting selling day is one of previous days
+            # try to find the max profit by selecting buying day is one of previous days
             for j in range(0, i):
                 p = max(0, prices[i] - prices[j]) + find(j-2)  # minus 2 due to 1 day cooldown
                 if p > max_profit: